cubarco/paf/README.md

 Todo
 ---
-Due to the limitation of `pipe`, the filename passed to `COMMAND` can be opened only once.
+- [ ] Due to the limitation of `pipe`, the filename passed to `COMMAND` can be opened only once.
 I'm working on it to support multiple opening.
+(Implemented but not a good practice)

 License
 ---